 In the graphs above, you notice a fourth bar: Trek (bar padding).
 We also tested thick foam on the handlebars to simulate the maximum padding you could put on your bars, but we found that the effect was much smaller than that of the forks’ suspension.
 It was not statistically significant, and neither were the small differences between the RockShox and Singer forks.

 So it’s clear that the Kaisei ‘TOEI Special’ fork blades make a bike more comfortable and faster.
 That brings us to the next question: Do flexible fork blades negatively affect the handling of the bike?
-Check back tomorrow to find the answer!
+Read the next post in this series to find the answer!

 - Bicycle Quarterly 23 with our original experiment measuring the flex of fork blades